 Robert L. Angus

-Robert L. Angus was inducted into the Wisconsin Newspaper Hall of Fame during the Wisconsin Newspaper Association (WNA) annual convention Feb.
+Angus was inducted into the Wisconsin Newspaper Hall of Fame during the Wisconsin Newspaper Association (WNA) annual convention Feb.
 24, 2012, in Madison.
 His son, Scott Angus, was inducted in 2018.

 Selected posthumously for the honor, Angus ranks among visionaries and innovators in the Wisconsin newspaper industry who have been selected for the Hall of Fame since it began in 2001.